 3. National Recovery Platform: We are then able to convene the National Support Group of organizations around the country and mobilize Interventionists in every US Congressional District around our 12-Step National Recovery Platform, a program of repayment for the damage their addiction has caused.

 *In short: Addicts to corporate power and money in politics can have control over our democracy or they can keep what they owe us for causing so much damage, but they can’t have both.
 Elected officials who choose sobriety and recovery can ratify an amendment to give us back our democracy in time.
-If their addiction makes that impossible, then we probably need to break up with them, at least until they are ready to renew their vows and a marriage contract we can live with…
+(If their addiction makes that impossible, then we probably need to break up with them, at least until they are ready to "renew their vows" or a prenuptial contract we can live with…)

 What We Know: